murali1996/nlp-notes/README.md

 1. [*FastText*, Enriching Word Vectors with Subword Information, Bojanowski et al. 2016][Bojanowski et al. 2016]
 1. [*FLAIR*, Contextual String Embeddings for Sequence Labeling, Akbik et al. 2018][Akbik et al. 2018] [[CODE]](https://github.com/zalandoresearch/flair)
 1. [Learning Gender-Neutral Word Embeddings, Zhao et al. 2018][Zhao et al. 2018]
-### The \*Language Modeling\* Wrapper
+### The \*Unsupervised Modeling\* Wrapper
-:bulb: Typically, these *pre-training* methods involve an unsupervised (also called semi-supervised in this context) learning followed by a supervised learning.
+:bulb: Typically, these *pre-training* methods involve an unsupervised (also called semi-supervised in some works) learning followed by a supervised learning.
 This is unlike CV domain where *pre-training* is mainly supervised learning.
-:bulb: There is no standard input method for all these works.
+:bulb: There is no standard text-input-sequence method for all these works.
 Typically, you would find Word/Character embeddings or Byte-Pair Encoding(BPE) as input methods.
 1. [Semi-supervised Sequence Learning, Dai et al. 2015][Dai et al. 2015]
 1. [Unsupervised Pretraining for Sequence to Sequence Learning, Ramachandran et al. 2016][Ramachandran et al. 2016]
 1. [*ULM-FiT*, Universal Language Model Fine-tuning for Text Classification, Howard and Ruder 2018][Howard and Ruder 2018]